scout-mckee/scout-mckee/README.md

 # 👋 Hi, I’m Scout!
-I am a recent graduate from the UBC Master of Data Science program!
-I am passionate about about using data science to drive informed decision-making.
+I am a recent graduate from the UBC Master of Data Science program with a background in computational physics and mathematics.
+My multidisciplinary background has strengthened my ability to tackle complex problems from differnt angles.
+With a strong foundation data analysis and data science, I excel at breaking down challenging issues and developing data-driven solutions.
 ## About Me

 Education: Master of Data Science, University of British Columbia (UBC)